usgs/wdfn-blog/content/how_to_guide.md

 <div class="grid-row">
 {{< figure src="/static/how-to-guide/20_data inventory.png" caption="Data Inventory at the top of the page provides additional information on our water data." alt="Screenshot of a monitoring location page with the Data Inventory navigation button selected." >}}
 </div>

+## Common Requests / Frequently Asked Questions
+### How can I view 30 Day Rainfall data?
+1. Select the correct timeframe by selecting a preset timespan of 30 days.
+2. Select precipitation by choosing the correct data to graph.